PwzXxm/PwzXxm.github.io/README.md

 # PwzXxm blog

-Holds the blog [PwzXxm](http://www.pwzxxm.com), check out for building the site details and other resources.
+Holds the blog [PwzXxm](http://www.pwzxxm.com), check out for blog building details and other resources.